 - Motor skills: The toddler can now start drinking from an open cup and eat with a spoon (8).
 He can set the building blocks one over the other.
-He has a firm hold on a sketch pen and draws basic shapes and crude imitation of drawings.
+He has a firm hold on a sketch pen.
 He can remove some parts of clothing, for example, he can pull out a sock.
 There is a greater nimbleness in hands, which lets him pull, push, and rotate objects with ease.

 7. 19-21 months:

 - Muscular growth: You notice he is gaining height since tissues in the body are growing at a rapid pace.
 The toddler has a firm grip, and can easily pick objects from the ground and carry them.
 He wears a full backpack without getting tired thanks to the stronger back muscles.